wacncontent/CustomizeTool/output/articles/sql-database/sql-database-pricing-tier-recommendations.md

 # SQL Database pricing tier recommendations

- When changing pricing tiers in the Azure Management Portal, pricing tier recommendations are provided that recommend the tier that is best suited for running an existing Azure SQL Database’s workload.
+ When changing pricing tiers in the Azure Management Portal, pricing tier recommendations are provided that recommend the tier that is best suited for running an existing Azure SQL Databaseâs workload.

 > [AZURE.NOTE] Pricing tier recommendations are only available for Web and Business databases.